Bill Brask: Professional career

 Brask successfully got through PGA Tour Qualifying School and played full-time on tour in 1970.
 He was paired with Arnold Palmer at the first event of the year, the Los Angeles Open.
 Despite being "nervous as a cat" he played relatively well, finishing T-24.
 He would record five more top-25s on tour in 1970 and kept his card.
 In 1971, he made the cut in 7 of his 14 PGA Tour events but with no high finishes he lost his card.
 He would not play full-time on the PGA Tour again.

 Brask would have much better luck overseas.
 At the 1970 Dunlop International in Canberra, Australia he was tied for the lead in the final round and ultimately finished a shot back of Gary Player.
 He tied Lee Trevino and Kel Nagle for second.
 Brask was elated with his performance, stating "I'm so excited it is just like winning."
 Later in the month he recorded a solo fourth at New Zealand's Caltex Tournament, three behind.
 Four years later he won his first professional event at the Western Province Open on the South African Tour with a score of 280 (−4).

 Brask would have great success during the PGA Tour of Australia's 1975 season.
 In October he finished solo 4th at the New South Wales Open.
 His first victory down under was in November 1975, winning the New Zealand Airlines Classic by a shot over Peter Thomson and four shots over Tom Kite who finished 3rd.
 At the New Zealand Open he and fellow American Bruce Fleisher finished four shots back to Australian Bill Dunk.
 At the Australian Open he finished runner-up, three shots back of American Jack Nicklaus.
 This extraordinary play down under would help Brask a second place finish on the 1975 Australian Tour's Order of Merit.

 This good play continued in 1976.
 On January 1, 1976 Brask fired a nine-under-par 61 at the opening round of the New Zealand PGA Championship.
 He held the lead through much of the tournament but New Zealand's John Lister caught him at the end of regulation.
 Lister would defeat Brask in a playoff.
+Later in the month, he recorded a third place finish at the BP South African Open, three out of a playoff.
 Much later in the year he finished a distant runner-up to Bob Shearer in defense of his New Zealand Airlines Classic title.